Gervase Cowell

-Gervase Cowell MBE (4 August 1926 – 2 May 2000) was a part of a British husband and wife intelligence team who serviced Colonel Oleg Penkovsky.
+Gervase Cowell MBE (4 August 1926 – 2 May 2000) was half of a British husband-and-wife intelligence team who handled Colonel Oleg Penkovsky, a Soviet GRU military intelligence officer who provided the West with invaluable military secrets.

-Biography
+Gervase and Pamela Cowell replaced another couple, Charles and Janet Chisholm, after Janet became pregnant and was recalled to London in June 1962.
+After Penkovsky was arrested on 22 October 1962, tried and later executed, the Cowells were expelled from the Soviet Union.

-Part of a husband and wife team that serviced the Soviet Spy Colonel Oleg Penkovsky.
 After retirement he became chairman of the historical sub-committee of the Special Forces Club, for which work he was made an MBE in the new year's honours list.